 SPF and DKIM

-Sender Policy Framework (SPF) is an email validation protocol that allows an organisation to specify who can send email from their domains.
+Sender Policy Framework (SPF) is an email validation protocol that allows an organisation to specify who can send emails from their domains.
 Organisations can authorise senders within an SPF record published in the Domain Name System (DNS).
-This record includes the approved IP addresses of email senders, including the IP addresses of service providers that are authorised to send email on the organisation’s behalf.
+This record includes the approved IP addresses of email senders, including the IP addresses of service providers authorised to send emails on the organisation’s behalf.
 Publishing and checking SPF records is a reliable way to stop phishing and other email-based threats that forge “from” addresses and domains.

-Domain Keys Identified Mail (DKIM) is an email authentication protocol that allows the receiver to check that an email from a specific domain was really authorised by the owner of that domain.
-It allows an organisation to take responsibility for transmitting a message by attaching a digital signature to it.
+Domain Keys Identified Mail (DKIM) is an email authentication protocol that allows the receiver to check that an email from a specific domain was authorised by its owner.
+It enables an organisation to take responsibility for transmitting a message by attaching a digital signature.
 Verification is done through cryptographic authentication using the signer’s public key published in the DNS.
-The signature ensures that parts of the email have not been modified since the time the digital signature was attached.
+The signature ensures that parts of the email have not been modified since attaching the digital signature.

 How DMARC Works

 The DMARC policy of “none” is a good first step.
-This way, the domain owner can ensure that all legitimate email is authenticating properly.
-The domain owner receives DMARC reports to help them make sure that all legitimate email is identified and passes authentication.
+This way, the domain owner can ensure that all legitimate emails authenticate properly.
+The domain owner receives DMARC reports to help ensure that all legitimate email is identified and passes authentication.
 Once the domain owner is confident they have identified all legitimate senders and have fixed authentication issues, they can move to a policy of “reject” and block phishing, business email compromise, and other email fraud attacks.
-As an email receiver, an organisation can ensure that its secure email gateway enforces the DMARC policy implemented to the domain owner.
+As an email receiver, an organisation can ensure that its secure email gateway enforces the DMARC policy implemented by the domain owner.
 This will protect employees against inbound email threats.

-For DKIM authentication, the sender first identifies what fields they want to include in their DKIM signature.
-These fields can include the “from” address, the body of the email, the subject and more.
+For DKIM authentication, the sender first identifies what fields they want to include in their DKIM signature, such as the “from” address, the body of the email, the subject, and more.
 These fields must remain unchanged in transit, or the message will fail DKIM authentication.
-Second, the sender’s email platform will create a hash of the text fields included in the DKIM signature.
-Once the hash string is generated, it is encrypted with a private key, which only the sender can access.
-After the email is sent, it’s up to the email gateway or consumer mailbox provider to validate the DKIM signature.
-This is done by locating a public key that is an exact match of the private key.
+The sender’s email platform will create a hash of the text fields included in the DKIM signature.
+Once the hash string is generated, it is encrypted with a private key only the sender can access.
+After the email is sent, it’s up to the email gateway or consumer mailbox provider to validate the DKIM signature by locating a public key that matches the private key.
 Then the DKIM signature is decrypted back to its original hash string.

 How to Create a DMARC Record

-- Create an TXT record.
+- Create a TXT record.
 After you start the creation process, you must enter a name and value for the record.

 - Enter the value for your record.
 The following is an example value for DMARC:

-The three values in the entry are important for direction when users send emails to your domain.
+The three values in the entry are critical for direction when users send emails to your domain.
 The first “v” value is necessary and defines the version.
 This value will be the same for all records.
 The second “p” value determines what happens when the email passes or fails.
-In this example, the value is set to “none”, which indicates that nothing will happen.
+In this example, the value is set to “none”, indicating nothing will happen.
 This value is recommended initially to ensure that DMARC works correctly before quarantining messages.

-After you verify that DMARC works correctly, the “p” value can be changed to quarantine or reject.
+After you verify that DMARC works correctly, the “p” value can be changed to “quarantine” or “reject”.
 It’s recommended to quarantine messages so that you can catch false positives.
 The message will be set aside until you review it.
-The reject option will outright drop records that don’t pass DMARC rules.
-Unless you are sure that messages will pass, only use the reject option when you are positive that no important messages will be dropped by your DMARC settings.
+The “reject” option will outright drop records that don’t pass DMARC rules.
+Only use the “reject” option when you are positive that no important messages will be dropped by your DMARC settings.